 Unit of Measurement: New Residents

-ACF continues to invest in expanding its CLASS related resources and making those resources available to grantees.
-ACF provides more intentional targeted assistance to those grantees that score in the “low” range on CLASS.
-ACF continues to conduct more analysis on the specific dimensions that are particularly challenging for those grantees, such as concept development and language modeling, and tailor the technical assistance for grantees based on their specific needs.
+ACF continues to invest in building its CLASS-related resources and making those resources available to grantees.
+ACF provides more intentional targeted assistance to those grantees that score in the low range on CLASS.
+ACF continues to analyze the specific dimensions that are particularly challenging for grantees, such as concept development and language modeling, and tailors the technical assistance for grantees based on their specific needs.

 Reduce the proportion of Head Start grantees receiving a score in the low range on the basis of CLASS: Pre-K